 Market stall in Rarotonga, Cook Islands (photo author)

-And then we departed on the heaven and hell voyage on the SV Discovery through the Northern Cook Islands where I had the opportunity to “cook”, or within the confines of this rusty old tub actually it was more preparing food with the most rudimentary of ingredients, as many of the other passengers/cooks were confined with seasickness.
+And then we departed on the heaven and hell voyage through the Northern Cook Islands where I had the opportunity to “cook”, or within the confines of this rusty old tub actually it was more preparing food with the most rudimentary of ingredients, as many of the other passengers/cooks were confined with seasickness.